abdullahhrashid/air-quality-forecasting-using-classical-machine-learning/README.md

 To re-run the training pipeline or feature engineering:

-1. Navigate to the `notebooks/` directory to view the step-by-step EDA and training process.
+1. Navigate to the `notebooks/` directory to view the step-by-step EDA.
-2. Or run the modular scripts in `src/` (if configured as executable scripts).
+2. Run the scripts in `src/models`.

 ## 📊 Data Pipeline